 Not too many people know that they can check how many pages on their website have been indexed by Google.

-On the topic of search engine indexing, there is an easy way to check how well Google is indexing your website by typing this into the Google search engine.
+On the subject of search engine indexing, you can check how Google is indexing your website by typing this into the Google search engine.

 This gives you a deeper insight into how Google it has indexed all the pages on your website.

 Sometimes you might link to an internal link in your blog then maybe you mistakenly edited the URL like I do most times when auditing my website.

 They can even distract visitors and are bad for your website SEO, for example, if you delete a post from your blog, you should add a redirect to a post that is similar so as make sure that they don’t land on an empty page.

 This can cause the search engine to further relegate your website and you might eventually drop in ranking.

 I suggest that you link only to credible websites to avoid link breakage and disconnection.

 You can check how many broken links on your website by using a third-party tool called Drlinkchechecker

 You can also lookup your Google search console to also find broken SEO links.

 This goes to the bloggers, your content matters to the search engines and you should take it very seriously if you want to rank on Google.